 Andrew brings knowledge of and experience with financial planning, human capital management, company strategy, and business development to Geneoscopy.
 He previously worked as an associate at Lindsay Goldberg, a middle-market private equity firm focused on providing long-term growth capital to family-owned businesses.
 He began his career as a financial analyst in J.P.
 Morgan’s healthcare investment banking group, working primarily on M&A and capital markets transactions in the biotech, medical devices, and life science tools sectors.
-He received his B.S. in Applied Economics & Management with a specialization in finance.
-He also received an MBA from The Wharton School, with majors in Health Care Management and Entrepreneurial Management.
+He received his B.S. in Applied Economics & Management from Cornell University and an M.B.A. from The Wharton School, with majors in Health Care Management and Entrepreneurial Management.

-Erica graduated from Cornell University in 2013 with a dual degree in Biological Sciences and Applied Economics & Management.
-She started her career as a research technician at the Donald Danforth Plant Science Center in St. Louis, where she was engineering the staple food crop in Africa to be more nutritious.
-She then began working at the Washington University School of Medicine to develop a noninvasive diagnostic test to evaluate children in Africa with Environmental Enteropathy Disease.
-Currently, she is in her fourth year of the MD/PhD Program at the Washington University School of Medicine where her PhD concentration is in Genetics and Genomics.
+As Chief Science Officer, Erica leads clinical strategy and research and development.
+Prior to founding Geneoscopy in 2015, she worked at the Washington University School of Medicine to develop a noninvasive diagnostic test to evaluate children in Africa with Environmental Enteropathy Disease.
+She started her career as a research technician at the Donald Danforth Plant Science Center in St. Louis, where she was engineering staple food crops in Africa to be more nutritious.
+Erica graduated from Cornell University with a dual B.S. in Biological Sciences and Applied Economics & Management.
+Currently, she is in her fourth year of the M.D./Ph.D. program at the Washington University School of Medicine, where her Ph.D. concentration is in Genetics and Genomics.